- Imagine Yourself Rising! Echoes of Your True Self

 - How Jesus Might Pray for Healing After Surgery – Matthew 4

-These aren’t your typical prayers for healing after surgery because: 1) They’re inspired by Jesus’ temptation in the desert (Jesus wasn’t praying for healing from shoulder surgery — but I sure am!
-And I’m slowly walking through Matthew, so my tips for healing prayers are woven into the tempter’s attempts to destroy Jesus Christ); and… Read More »How Jesus Might Pray for Healing After Surgery – Matthew 4
+These aren’t your typical prayers for healing because they’re inspired by Jesus’ temptation in the desert – even though Jesus wasn’t praying for healing after surgery.
+I am, and I’m also walking through Matthew.
+My tips for healing prayers are woven into the accuser’s attempts to destroy Jesus Christ.
+Also, these “prayers for healing” grew from what Jesus didn’t say and do.

 - How to Fight the Lies Satan Wants You to Believe – Matthew 4

 Scary, but true: Satan is constantly lying to you about yourself, others, and God.
 If you want peace and joy, you need to know how to fight the lies Satan wants you to believe.
-Knowing how Satan attacks is crucial to fighting his lies — and so is remaining true to Jesus Christ, God the… Read More »How to Fight the Lies Satan Wants You to Believe – Matthew 4
+Knowing how Satan attacks is crucial to fighting his lies — and so is remaining true to Jesus Christ, God the Father, and the Holy Spirit.

 - 3 Tools to Help You Obey God’s Call – Echoes of Delight